Marzogh/SPIMemory/docs/api/functions/sfdppresent.md

 - Skipping JEDEC/basic comm checks because SFDP is present.
 - Assuming SFDP guarantees all opcodes are supported the same way.

+## Choosing Between Similar APIs

+- Use `sfdpPresent()` to detect optional advanced parameter support.
+- Use `getJEDECID()` for baseline identification regardless of SFDP.
+- Do not gate all functionality solely on SFDP presence.

 ## Example

 ```cpp